Mechazo11/ros2_orb_slam3/README.md

   * At least C++17 and Cmake>=3.8
   * Eigen 3.3.0, OpenCV 4.2, latest release of Pangolin
 * Comes with a small test image sequence from EuRoC MAV dataset (MH05) to quickly test installation
+* For newcomers in ROS2 ecosystem, this package serves as an example of building a shared cpp library and also a package with both cpp and python nodes.

+## Tested platforms
+* Ubuntu 22.04 LTS (Jammy Jellyfish) and RO2 Humble Hawksbill (LTS)

 ## 1. Prerequisitis